Logo Voyage

 - the Venerable Bede blamed the state of the Antonine Wall on lumpen British workmanship.

-The Roman Empire began colonising Britain from 43 AD: they quickly secured England, and marched up the east coast of Scotland.
+The Roman Empire colonised Britain from 43 AD: they quickly secured England, and marched up the east coast of Scotland.
 In 84 AD Agricola fought the battle of Mons Graupius against the Caledonians, probably somewhere near Stonehaven.
-He won, but Rome was preoccupied by threats elsewhere, and couldn't spare troops to garrison and colonise Scotland.
-They fell back to a line of control between the Tyne and the Solway, where the Emperor Hadrian built a defensive stone wall from 122 AD.
+He won, but Rome was preoccupied by threats elsewhere, and couldn't spare troops to garrison Scotland.
+They fell back to a line of control between the Tyne and the Solway, building Hadrian's Wall in 122 AD.
 After a few years they were again ready to advance.

 Forts along the Wall